alexs2112/University-Notes/2023-Winter/GLGY307/14 - Amphibian Evolution.md

 	 - No active way of breathing, had lungs but they did not breathe, had to swallow the oxygen, skin had to remain wet all the time

 ### Seymouria
- - Permian of Germany, fully adapted to the terrestrial life
+ - Permian of Germany, fully adapted to the terrestrial life, small number of protected eggs
  - Morphological features of a reptile, but does not have a chest bone (could not breathe actively)
 	 - [Or is this backwards?
 Features of amphibian but with a chest bone]
  - Size of these guys are approximately 60 centimeters in length